gitfork/PixelsCamp-Challenge/README.md

     * We will help you setup the [Device Specification](https://muzzleyintegrations.docs.apiary.io/#reference/device-specifications), no need to do the described configuration.

 ## Hardware available
-Use our Arduino Board to control the Led light and develop a software that will interact between the Arduino, the Muzzley App and Habit/Muzzley API
+Use our Arduino Board to transform a dumb Led light, into a Smart Led Light.
+You would need to develop the software that will interact with the Arduino, the Muzzley App and Habit/Muzzley API (is means to do a [Device to Cloud integration](https://muzzleyintegrations.docs.apiary.io/#introduction/integrate-devices/device-to-cloud))

 OR

-Use one our Lifx Lights on Habit's Dome
+Use one our Lifx Lights on Habit's Dome.
+You would need to develop the software that would integract with Lifx API and Habit/Muzzley API (it means to do a [Could to Could integration](https://muzzleyintegrations.docs.apiary.io/#introduction/integrate-devices/cloud-to-cloud))